penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/xml-sitemap-feed/readme.txt

 Please read the FAQ's for info on how to get your articles listed on Google News.

-**Compatible with caching plugins** like WP Super Cache, W3 Total Cache and Quick Cache that cache feeds, allowing a faster serving to the impatient (when hungry) spider.
+**Compatible with caching solutions** like CloudFlare, WP Super Cache, W3 Total Cache and Quick Cache that cache feeds, allowing a faster serving to the impatient (when hungry) spider.

 **NOTES:**